adsabs/adsabs.github.io/scixabout/index.md

 **Please note that SciX does not hold the copyright for the abstracts and articles, and their use is free for personal use only; open access abstracts and articles may have distinct terms.** For more information, please read our page detailing the Terms and Conditions regulating the use of our resources.

-If you wish to acknowledge SciX in a publication, please use a phrase such as: *“This research has made use of NASA’s Science Explorer.”*
+If you wish to acknowledge SciX in a publication, please use a phrase such as: *“This research has made use of the Science Explorer.”*